drocheam/optrace/docs/source/usage/convolve.rst

 **Gaussian**

 A gaussian function can model the zeroth order shape of an airy disc.
-The diameter parameter `d` defines the diameter/resolution limit for this.
+The shape parameter `sig` defines the gaussian's standard deviation.

 .. testcode::

-   psf, s_psf = ot.presets.psf.gaussian(d=2.0)
+   psf, s_psf = ot.presets.psf.gaussian(sig=2.0)

 **Airy**

-An Airy PSF also include higher order diffraction and is also characterized by its first zero crossing diameter.
+An Airy PSF also include higher order diffraction and is also characterized by the resolution limit which is the first zero crossing position relative to its core.

 .. testcode::

-   psf, s_psf = ot.presets.psf.airy(d=2.0)
+   psf, s_psf = ot.presets.psf.airy(r=2.0)

 **Glare**

-The glare consists of two gaussians, the first with diameter :python:`d1` and  intensity 1, the other with larger diameter :python:`d2` and intensity :python:`a`.
+The glare consists of two gaussians, the first with parameter :python:`sig1`, the other with larger :python:`sig2` and relative intensity :python:`a`.

 .. testcode::

-   psf, s_psf = ot.presets.psf.glare(d1=2.0, d2=3.5, a=0.05)
+   psf, s_psf = ot.presets.psf.glare(sig1=2.0, sig2=3.5, a=0.05)

 **Halo**

-A halo consists of a center gaussian of diameter :python:`d1` and intensity 1, as well as a ring with diameter :python:`d2`, which is in fact a shifted gaussian function with width :python:`w`.
+A halo consists of a center gaussian with :python:`sig1` and intensity 1, as well as a ring at :math:`r` with standard deviation :python:`sig2` with intensity :math:`a`.

 .. testcode::

-   psf, s_psf = ot.presets.psf.halo(d1=2.0, d2=3.5, a=0.05, w=0.1)
+   psf, s_psf = ot.presets.psf.halo(sig1=0.5, sig2=0.25, r=3.5, a=0.05)